 - the conditions under which the pay is given.

 Sometimes workers have a right to receive overtime pay.
-If so, and the worker also receives hazard pay, then according to the U.S. Department of Labor (DOL) the OT must be calculated using his/her:
+If so, and the worker also receives hazard pay, then according to the U.S. Department of Labor (DOL) the OT must be calculated using their:

 - regular earnings, and